On this page, you'll find a fairly extensive list of FAQs.

 How much does hypnotherapy cost?

-What's your investment for a permanent, positive change in how you act, think, feel and behave, not only towards the world around you,
+What's your investment for a permanent, positive change in

 but towards yourself?